 How to Create a Land Trust

-Creating a land trust starts with choosing a trustee for the property.
-Considering the fiduciary relationship of a land trust and the legal and financial ramifications of a land trust that does not adhere to state statutes, landowners must be diligent about selecting competent, credible trustees.
+Creating a land trust is similar to setting up other kinds of trusts.
+The process starts with choosing a trustee for the property.
+You will want to be diligent about selecting competent, creditable trustees, considering the fiduciary relationship of a land trust, as well as the legal and financial ramifications that do not adhere to state statutes.

-Once you have chosen your trustee, you will set up your land trust through the execution of a deed in trust and a land trust agreement.
+Once you have chosen your trustee or trustees, you will create your land trust through the execution of a deed of trust and a land trust agreement.
 These two documents constitute the land trust and set its terms.

-The details of the execution of these documents, as well as the terms of the documents themselves, are specific to the state in which the land trust is established.
-For example, in Illinois, the deed in trust is recorded in the county where the property is located.
+The details of the execution of these documents, as well as the terms of the documents themselves, will be specific to the state in which the land trust is established.
+For example, in Illinois, the deed of trust is recorded in the county where the property is located.

-Because the details vary by state, you’ll need an attorney who is experienced with land trusts in your state.
-Be advised that fees will apply.
+Because the details vary by state, consider hiring a trusted attorney who is experienced with land trusts in your state.
+Fees will apply.